-Naturally, this is not a matter of choice.
-People don’t choose to be extrovert or introvert, extrospective or introspective!
+Of course, this is not a matter of choice.
+People don’t choose to be extrovert or introvert, extrospective or introspective.
 Neither one is the constant way, in truth.
-Andy is naturally the way he is, just as I am naturally this way.
+Andy is innately the way he is, just as I am innately the way I am.
 This exemplifies the complementary aspect of our relationship.
 As chapter 2 puts it,